nvtkaszpir/dh-chaos/README.md

 Secondary:

-- get to know managed Kubernetes on Microsoft Azure - prior experience almost 0
+- get to know about managed Kubernetes on Microsoft Azure
+  - prior experience almost 0
 - use [chaos-toolkit](https://docs.chaostoolkit.org/) to play around,
   without prior experience with the tool